Food Retail Safety Precautions During COVID-19

 During checkout, employees can often be seen wearing gloves and the payment processing device is also covered in a thin layer of plastic that is often sanitized after every transaction by the employee bagging the food items in assistance to the cashier.
 Courier services, in many places, have also been suspended to limit the employee-to-customer exposure as well.

 In addition to the sanitization of hands and payment processing devices, grocery stores have taken the opportunity to be vigilant in the sanitization of all surfaces within the store.
 Shelves and food items themselves have been cleaned with disinfectant.
-The provision of wipes containing disinfectant have been offered to customers at nearly every open doorway to allow them to sanitize their shopping carts and any other items that they have brought into the store.
+The provision of wipes containing disinfectant has been offered to customers at nearly every open doorway to allow them to sanitize their shopping carts and any other items that they have brought into the store.

 Grocery stores have to naturally operate under a specific protocol for the mixture of sanitizing solutions on a regular basis but heightened precautions have been taken due to the concern of shoppers and their overall concern for employees interacting with the general public.